How To Make a Repurposed Sorry Game Board Box

 I measured and marked my lines on the board.
 They may be a little faint, so I made an image to help you. (see below)

-I hope this helps you visualize how you will draw, cut and score the lines to make your game board box.
+I hope this helps you visualize how you draw, cut, and score the lines to make your game board box.
 The solid lines are for cutting, and the dashed lines are for scoring. (more details on scoring/folding in a minute)

 Visit the My Repurposed Life Amazon Store to shop my favorite items.

 I carefully cut the game board with a utility knife.
-So, I would recommend using a self-healing mat if you have one.
+If you have a self-healing mat, I recommend using it.

 So, is it making sense now?
 The bottom portion is the front flap.
 The part at the top of the image is the lid and the back of the box.